hepplerj/cv/web-cv.md

 ### Working Groups/Workshops

+Attendee, *Practicing Pedagogies Summer Teaching Summit*, University of Nebraska-Lincoln, May 2020, Lincoln, Nebraska (virtual).

+Attendee, Nebraska Library Association's College & University Section and Technical Services Round Table, May 2020, virtual.

+Attendee, CSV Conf, May 2020, virtual.

+Attendee, Innovation in Pedagogy and Technology Symposium, May 2020, Lincoln, Nebraska (virtual).

 Attendee, *Railroads in Native America: Reflections on the 150th Anniversary of the Transcontinental Construction*, University of Nebraska at Omaha, September 2019, Omaha, Nebraska.

 Attendee, *Practicing Pedagogies Summer Teaching Summit*, University of Nebraska-Lincoln, May 2019, Lincoln, Nebraska.

 Attendee, Innovation in Pedagogy and Technology Symposium, May 2019, Lincoln, Nebraska.

 *Dynamic Digital Methods for Integrating Local History into Public History Institutions and the K-16 Classroom*, one-day workshop given at the 58th Annual Western Historical Association, sponsored by the WHA Committee on Teaching and Public Education, St. Mary's University, October 2018, San Antonio, Texas.

 Attendee, *Practicing Pedagogies Summer Teaching Summit*, University of Nebraska-Lincoln, May 2018, Lincoln, Nebraska.

 Co-convenor, *Digital Community Engagement Symposium*, Macalester College, May 2018, St. Paul, Minnesota.

 *Networks and Network Visualization*, one-day workshop given at the 132nd American Historical Association, January 2018, Washington, D.C.

 "Arguing with Digital History," invited attendee for two-day workshop, Roy Rosenzweig Center for History and New Media, George Mason University, September 2017, Arlington, Virginia.

 Attendee, Innovation in Pedagogy and Technology Symposium, May 2017, Lincoln, Nebraska.

 *Mapping and Network Analysis Workshop*, Digital Scholarship Lab, Ball State University, April 12, 2017, Muncie, Indiana.